ankur1233/ClipboardAssignmentSelenium/README.md

 > will not run.
 Also, do remember to set the correct JDK settings in your IDE.

 ## Getting Started
-    Have used POM (Page Object Design Patter ) So we can bind locator and method in the same class Using page factor class Created Pages Package :
+    Have used POM (Page Object Design Patter ) So we can bind locator and method in the same class Using page factor class using this we are achivinf below points
+        i.
+Code reuse
+        ii.
+Easy to read & maintenance of code

+1. Created Pages Package :
-    BasePage: Use to init all pages locator
+   1. BasePage: Use to init all pages locator
-    HomePage : All locator from amazon home page with browse intraction with in that page Television Page : All locator in television page with user action with in that page ProductPage : locator in product page with user action in that page
+   2. HomePage : All locator from amazon home page with browse intraction with in that page
+   3. Television Page : All locator in television page with user action with in that page
+   4. ProductPage : locator in product page with user action in that page

-    TestScripts Package :
+2. TestScripts Package :
-    BaseTest  : Getting webdriver instnace and performing common browser  action so we can reuse across diffrent test.
+   1. BaseTest  : Getting webdriver instance and performing common browser  action so we can reuse across diffrent test.
-    VerifyProduct : Test Scripts for verify product "About this Item" section
+   2. VerifyProduct : Test Scripts for verify product "About this Item" section

 > Run Code : mvn test